Anxiety Therapist for High-Functioning Adults

 Social avoidance or phobias

-Muscle tension, headaches, or somatic symptoms
+Muscle tension, headaches, or digestive discomfort

-Persistent sadness or low motivation
+Persistent sadness or emotional heaviness

 Difficulty concentrating